chrisyrniu/Recent-Advances-in-Multi-Agent-Reinforcement-Learning/README.md

 # Recent Advances in Multi-Agent Reinforcement Learning (MARL)
 This is a collection of recent MARL papers with their codes and talks (if available).
 The collection will be actively updated in the next few months.
-Some highly-revelant single-agent RL papers might be also included.
+Some highly-revelant but earlier or single-agent RL papers might be also included.

 Maintainer: [Yaru Niu](https://chrisyrniu.github.io/)